evanfrawley/idyll-lang.github.io/docs/components-variables-and-datasets.md

 Idyll handles all of the updating and rerendering of components for you, so when someone interacts with the range slider, the display will be updated automatically!

+Continue to learn how to use [references](/components-refs) to make your page more dynamic.